brlew/esd_frontend/README.md

 	* rabbitmq:3-management

 ## 5. User Scenarios
 We have a total of 8 scenarios across 3 user interfaces (UI).
 You can refer to the walkthrough under "recorded scenarios" folder.

 ### 5.1 Patient UI
 #### 5.1.1 Sign In / Sign Up
 Create a SeekHealth account through http://localhost:5800/signup.
 SingPass Verification will be done through http://localhost:3003.

 If you are already a SeekHealth user, sign in through http://localhost:5800/login.
-Use `tanxiaohui98` as both the username and password.
+* Username: tanxiaohui98
+* Password: tanxiaohui98

 #### 5.1.2 Create an appointment
 Click on `MAKE AN APPOINTMENT` button.